 HistologyThis section has been translated automatically.

-- Integument: Uncharacteristic interface dermatitis of varying severity, possibly with mild acanthosis or atrophy with degeneration of the basal keratinocytes.
+Integument: Uncharacteristic interface dermatitis of varying severity, possibly with mild acanthosis or even atrophy with degeneration of basal keratinocytes.

-- Muscle: segmental muscle fibre necrosis, loss of transverse striation, eosinophilic granular necrosis, interstitial mononuclear infiltrate, possibly vascular alterations with intimal hypertrophy and fibrin deposits in the small arterioles.
-Relative reduction of CD4 T cells and lymphocytes.
+Muscle: Segmental muscle fiber necrosis, loss of transverse striation, eosinophilic granular necrosis, interstitial mononuclear infiltrate, possible vascular senescence with intimal hypertrophy and fibrin deposition in the small arterioles.
+Relative decrease in CD4 T cells and lymphocytes.

-- Adipose tissue: Mixed septal/lobal panniculitis with dominating infiltrate of lymphocytes, plasma cells and focal membranocystic fat tissue necrosis.
+Adipose tissue: Mixed septal/lobular panniculitis with doming infiltrate of lymphocytes, plasma cells, and focal membranocystic adipose tissue necrosis.
 Lymphocytic vasculitis may occur.

 DiagnosisThis section has been translated automatically.

-- Histology and immunohistology from skin biopsy and muscle biopsy
+Histology and immunohistology from skin biopsies and muscle biopsies

-- Myositis-associated AK are (in contrast to polymyositis) rather rare in dermatomyositis (Jo-1-AK, Mi-2-AK).
-In patients with AK against aminoacyl-t-RNA synthases, SRP or Mi-2, myositis is at the forefront of the disease.
-Jo-1-AK is of the greatest clinical importance (see below antisynthetase syndrome).
+Myositis-associated AK are (in contrast to polymyositis) rather rare in dermatomyositis (Jo-1-AK, Mi-2-AK).
+In patients with AK against aminoacyl-t-RNA synthetases, SRP or Mi-2, myositis is the primary cause of the disease.
+The Jo-1-AK is of greatest clinical importance (see antisynthetase syndrome below).

-- In many cases, the suspected diagnosis must be made solely on the basis of the clinical symptoms, as other parameters are inconsistent.
+In many cases, the tentative diagnosis must be made on the basis of clinical symptoms alone, since other parameters appear inconsistently.

 Differential diagnosisThis section has been translated automatically.

-- Systemic lupus erythematosus (mostly acute onset, absence of the Gottron sign; classical serology)
+Systemic lupus erythematosus (usually acute onset, absence of Gottron's sign; classic serology).

-- Acute contact allergic eczema of the face (flat "contact-related" eczema, possibly weeping (dermatoymositis never weeping), severe itching, no general complaints!)
+Acute contact allergic eczema of the face (extensive "contact-related" eczema, possibly weeping (dermatoymositis never weeping), severe itching, no general complaints!)

-- Rosacea erythematosa (At first glance, skin changes are quite similar.
-Accompanying follicular papules or even pustules exclude DM.
-Mostly nutritive or emotionally triggered flush phenomena.
-Never general complaints:-)
+Rosacea erythematosa (skin changes are quite similar at first sight.
+Accompanying follicular papules or pustules exclude DM.
+Mostly nutritive or emotionally triggered flushing phenomena.
+Never general complaints!)

-- Dermatomyositis-like skin signs in case of infection by B. burgdorferi, in case of T-cell lymphoma, atopic eczema (serological and histological clarification of the underlying disease).
+Dermatomyositis-like skin signs in infection by B. burgdorferi, in T-cell lymphoma, atopic eczema (serological and histological clarification of the underlying disease).

-- Thyrotoxic myopathy and muscular dystrophies (neurological clarification; the pioneering dermatological phenomena of dermatomyositis are missing).
+Thyrotoxic myopathy and muscular dystrophies (neurologic workup; lacks the seminal dermatologic phenomena of dermatomyositis).

 General therapyThis section has been translated automatically.

-- tumour exclusion (especially ovary, lung, pancreas, colon, non-Hodgkin lymphoma) at least 1 time per year
+Tumor exclusion (esp. ovary, lung, pancreas, colon, non-Hodgkin lymphoma) at least 1 time/year.

-- In acute phases of illness, bed rest and general robotic measures.
+In acute phases of disease, bed rest and general roborative measures.

-- Due to the long-term glucocorticoid treatment, recommendations such as a low-salt diet and fluid restriction and, if necessary, the substitution of calcium and vitamin D (Vigantoletten 1000 1Tbl./day) should be carried out in the case of beginning osteoporosis.
+Due to long-term glucocorticoid treatment, recommendations such as low-salt diet and fluid restriction and, if necessary, substitution of calcium and vit.
+D (vigantolettes 1000 1tbl./day) should be carried out in case of incipient osteoporosis.

-- Physiotherapeutic exercises or physical measures to improve muscle function are also recommended.
+Accompanying physiotherapeutic exercises or physical measures to improve muscle function are recommended.

-- Photoprotective measures are necessary for all variants of dermatomyositis.
+Photoprotective measures are necessary in all variants of dermatomyositis.